 - Combined with immediate feedback

-The software craftsmanship movement is focused on finding such ways of practice.
+The software crafts movement is focused on finding such ways of practice.
 I will only mention: coding kata, coding dojo, code retreat and games such as: brutal refactoring game, Taking Baby Steps, TDD as if you meant it.

 Trick #4: Get a coach or attend facilitated practice sessions